About Behaviors That Fall Under Sexual Harassment

 - Making kissing sounds, howling, and smacking lips;

-- Making sexual comments about a person’s clothing, anatomy or looks.
+- Making sexual comments about a person’s clothing, anatomy, or looks.

-Furthermore, direct interaction or contact is not a necessary qualifier for sexual harassment.
+Direct interaction or contact is not a necessary qualifier for sexual harassment.
 As long as the behavior results in a hostile or offensive environment for the individual, then that behavior can be considered a type of sexual harassment.